-Being a first study of investigating the path-integral of the fluctuation field along with the scale-factor and lapse, and the effects of various boundary conditions, it offers a glimpse of the complications and issues that one encounters in the process of computing the transition amplitude involving quantum corrections.
-In this paper, we make a first attempt in addressing this.
-While we make certain approximations in this paper to simplify the computation and get a glimpse of the nature of quantum corrections involved, the results obtained in this paper raise some interesting questions.
-An immediate question will be to ask how the results will be affected if back-reaction is not ignored.
-This is something non-trivial to address which we couldn't incorporate in this paper and will return to it in future.
-Another important point that needs to be studied in detail is the nature of counter-terms and their dependence on the gauge-fixing condition and how they will change if boundary conditions are changed.
-Is it possible to obtain a covariant expression for the counter-terms?
-At a deeper level it is worth asking whether we are implementing the `no-boundary'' requirements appropriately?
-This is something which has been also raised in a recent paper by Maldacena \cite{Maldacena:2024uhs}.
-Finally, the issue of infrared divergences that appear needs to be further explored systematically, and look for possible ways to deal with them.
-We plan to return to these issues in future works.
+Being the first study to investigate the path integral of the fluctuation field along with the scale factor and lapse and the effects of various boundary conditions, offers a glimpse of the complications and issues that one encounters in the process of computing the transition amplitude involving quantum corrections.
+In this paper, we make a first attempt to address this.
+We largely work with a simplified problem with vanishing perturbations at the boundaries leading to vanishing of backreaction at one loop.
+While we make certain boundary choices in this paper leading to vanishing backreaction and subsequent simplification of the computation to get a glimpse of the nature of quantum corrections involved, the results obtained in this paper raise some interesting questions.
+An immediate issue to address will be the effect of other boundary choices, for which the backreaction need not vanish and cannot be ignored.
+This is something nontrivial to address which we could not incorporate in this paper and will return to it in future.
+Another important point that needs to be studied in detail is the nature of counterterms and their dependence on gauge-fixing conditions and boundary choices.
+Is it possible to obtain a covariant expression for the counterterms?
+At a deeper level, it is worth asking whether we are implementing the ``no-boundary'' requirements appropriately.
+This is something which has also been raised in recent articles \cite{Maldacena:2024uhs,Ivo:2024ill}.
+Finally, the issue of infrared divergences that appear needs to be further explored systematically, and we should look for possible ways to deal with them.
+We will return to these in the future.

 \centerline{\bf Acknowledgements}